meyerphi/syntcomp-reference/README.md

 see the [notes on minimal sizes](doc/MINIMAL.md).

 Finally, some verifications are already very small, but cannot be verified within a reasonable amount of time.
-Here, either a more efficient model checker or more work on how to help the model checker verify the solution is needed.
+Here, either a more efficient model checker or more work on how to help the model checker to verify the implementation is needed.

 ## Remarks